grafana/mimir/docs/sources/operating-grafana-mimir/scaling-ingesters-up-and-down.md

 ---
-title: "Ingesters scaling up and down"
+title: "Scaling ingesters up and down"
-linkTitle: "Ingesters scaling up and down"
+description: ""
 weight: 10
-slug: ingesters-scaling-up-and-down
 ---

 This guide explains how to scale up and down ingesters.

-_If you're looking how to run ingesters rolling updates, please refer to the [dedicated guide](./ingesters-rolling-updates.md)._
+To understand how to perform rolling updates of ingesters, refer to [Updating or upgrading ingesters]({{<relref "./updating-or-upgrading-ingesters.md" >}}.

 ## Scaling up